dpella/interop-example/README.md

 - Defining the Haskell function that gives semantics to the SQL function `dpella_sample_random` (`dpellaSampleRandom` in [Noise.hs](./dpella-base/src/DPella/Noise.hs)) and its state (of type `NoiseGen`).

-- Exposing this function to the respective SQL engines using engine-specific mechanisms.

 - Providing Haskell interoperability modules [SQLite.hs](./dpella-sqlite/src/DPella/SQLite.hs),
   [Postgres.hs](./dpella-postgres/src/DPella/Postgres.hs), and